tangodata/draft.tangoandchaos/source/pages/06/06_31_outsidelines2.md

 /6_videos/PaivaGiro

-You may also notice that Paiva's weight is so far back that he isn't grounded enough to actually lead his partner in the _giro_—and she even needs to pull him through part of it!
+You may also notice that Paiva's weight is so far back that he isn't grounded enough to actually lead his partner in the _giro_ -- and she even needs to pull him through part of it!
 She's obviously practiced it for the performance, but it's not something that would work in a milonga with different partners.

 This weight-back posture seems to be part of the traditions of stage tango.
 Virulazo was another famous performer who danced with his weight back.
 And he also did a highly decorated, partner-assisted _giro_: